crh222/colehumes.github.io/index.md

 ## About Me

-What's up? hey\|you

-I am an awesome student at Lehigh, you should hire me!
+I am Senior at Lehigh University majoring in Business Information Systems and Finance

 <!-- Upload your own photo and change the path -->